Let us

 bluefin Tunas per trip.
 There is no limit

-on bonita or False Albacore, but the albies
+on bonita or false albacore, but the albies

 are mainly a gamefish and only good if you